funkymcb/wp-easy-sync/README.md

 # WP-Easy-Sync
-service which is intended to run as cronjob to sync all users bidirectional between easyverein and wordpress
+Service which is intended to run as cronjob to sync all users bidirectional between easyverein and wordpress

+# Prerequisites
+- Install WP-Plugin 'miniOrange API Authentication' and enable Basic Auth

 # Usage
 ## locally